[Latest] Physiology And Injuries in Sports | Chapter 7 Notes 2024

 Exercises are an integral part of our life.
 It increases various demands on our body, as a result, our body starts compensating demand by increasing muscle tissues and neural connections.

-Exercises Physiology optimises our body’s cardiovascular, respiratory, nervous, muscular, and endocrine systems.
+Exercises Physiology optimizes our body’s cardiovascular, respiratory, nervous, muscular, and endocrine systems.

 Effect On Cardiovascular System

-• Increase the size of heart: With regular exercises enlargement of heart take place, as a result stroke volume increases.
+• Increase the size of the heart: With regular exercises enlargement of the heart takes place, as a result, stroke volume increases.

 • Increase Cardiac Output: Exercises increase the Cardiac output which increases the blood flow.
 More blood is pumped out

-• Increase in haemoglobin: Exercises increase haemoglobin content in blood, which can carry more oxygen
+• Increase in hemoglobin: Exercises increase hemoglobin content in blood, which can carry more oxygen

 • Faster healing: The increased blood circulation makes healing faster

-• Reduction in Cholesterol: Exercises reduce cholesterol level of the blood which reduces heart attack risk
+• Reduction in Cholesterol: Exercises reduce cholesterol levels in the blood which reduces heart attack risk

 • New Capillaries are formed: Regular exercises develop new Capillaries.
 This brings more blood to working tissues.

-• Return to normal pulse quickly: The pulse return to normal quickly
+• Return to normal pulse quickly: The pulse returns to normal quickly

 Effect on Respiratory System

-• Increase in tidal volume: With regular exercises tidal volume and vital capacity of lung increase, by which more oxygen reaches to working tissues.
+• Increase in tidal volume: With regular exercises tidal volume and vital capacity of the lung increase, by which more oxygen reaches working tissues.

 • Decrease in rate of respiration: Regular exercises decrease respiration during rest